 A fungus is a living organism that needs oxygen to breathe.
 It will only survive if the oxygen level in the air is at least 20%.

 Temperature is another governing factor that allows the continued existence of fungi.
 Most fungi will get killed at temperatures over 130°F and will become dormant if the temperature falls below 40°F.

 If the wood is suitably laden with moisture, fungi will not only use the wood as a food source but will thrive thanks to the warm temperature and moisture.

 If you choose your wood carefully, you can ensure that you get wood that does not rot.
-The requirement of wood that does not rot depends on where you are going to locate the wood.
-If you need wood for indoor purposes, then you may not have to worry about rot.
+The requirement for wood that does not rot depends on where you are going to locate the wood.
+If you need wood for indoor purposes, then you may not have to worry too much about rot.

 However, even while indoors, there are certain places like the kitchen (as under the sink) and in the washroom where circumstances exist that can promote rot in wood.
-Therefore, you need to select your wood according to where you will be using it, and you can select any of the types of wood that we have highlighted here for the wood that you use in your woodworking projects to last a long time
+Therefore, you need to select your wood according to where you will be using it, and you can select some of the most rot-resistant woods that we have highlighted here for the wood that you use in your woodworking projects to last a long time.

 Here are some of the most frequently asked questions about wood rot, how it occurs, and the ways to prevent it:

 A: Once wood rot occurs, you cannot reverse it.
 The only remedy is to replace rotted sections of wood with new wood.

 Q: How does wood rot occur?